 Multimillion-dollar Investigation

-Shortly after 9/11, the Federal Emergency Management Agency (FEMA) and the American Society of Civil Engineers (ASCE) assembled a group of scientists and engineers to investigate the collapse of the Twin Towers and of a third and smaller building nearby, WTC 7, whose collapse would generate controversy and conspiracy theory.
+Shortly after 9/11, the Federal Emergency Management Agency (FEMA) and the American Society of Civil Engineers (ASCE) assembled a group of scientists and engineers.
+The aim was to investigate the collapse of the Twin Towers and of a third and smaller building nearby, WTC 7, whose collapse would generate controversy and conspiracy theories.

-Analyzing videos, eyewitness accounts and debris, the team published a hypothetical report on the causes in April 2002.
-This was followed by a far more thorough and better-funded investigation by the National Institute of Standards and Technology (NIST), which took around three years to complete.
+Analyzing videos, eyewitness accounts, and debris, the team published a hypothetical report on the causes in April 2002.
+This was followed by a far more thorough and better-funded investigation by the National Institute of Standards and Technology (NIST).
+This took around three years to complete.

 Dr. Therese McAllister, a structural engineer with NIST who played a key role in investigating the collapse, explained: